homotechsual/MSGraphMail/README.md

 4. [**PowerShell 7**](https://aka.ms/powershell-release?tag=stable) installed on your Windows, Linux or MacOS device.
 5. The code from this module in your PowerShell modules folder find this by running `$env:PSModulePath` in your PowerShell 7 session.

+## Import the Module

+Run `Import-Module 'MSGraphMail'` to load the module into your current session.

 ## Connecting to the Microsoft Graph API

 Connecting to the Microsoft Graph API uses the Azure AD Application information and the Connect-MSGraphMail client application.